- Sleep Products

 |Noise potential||Fair||Very Good to Excellent||Very Good to Excellent||Good to Very Good||Fair to Good|

 |Odor potential||Good to Very Good||Poor to Fair||Fair to Good||Poor to Fair||Fair to Good|

 |Edge support||Good to Very Good||Poor to Fair||Poor to Fair||Good to Very Good||Fair to Good|

 The original price-point is not the only cost associated with mattress ownership.
 Here are a few more costs that may arise for mattress owners:

-The standard mattress warranty lasts at least 10 years; some span as long as 25 to 30 years.
+A standard mattress warranty should last at least 10 years.
+Some span 25 years or longer.
 Warranty terms vary significantly between mattress manufacturers, and there are several costs associated with them.

 Most mattress warranties require customers to cover shipping and handling fees associated with repairs for mattresses with defects (such as deep indentations or protruding coils).
 Additionally, customers should expect to pay shipping and handling fees for replacing their defective mattress with a new model.